And/or trade-off in artificial neurons: impact on adversarial robustness: Auxiliary tool: Scrambled Dataset

 0.25cm

 0.25cm

-\if\afhead1 {coe coef limitations} \fi The correlation coefficient has an intrinsic limit: it is able to capture correlation only between two variables.
-The covariance matrix extends the concept to an arbitrary number of variables, by providing the covariances between all possible couples of variables (matrix element (i,j) represents the covariance between variables i and j): however, this is not a measure of correlation between all variables \textit{considered together}.
-But, thanks to the notion of SDS, the product of expected values $E(A) \cdot E(B)$ in equation (1) can be rewritten as $E(A \cap B)|SDS$.
-In this way, the numerator of equation (1) can be reformulated as:
+\if\afhead1 {\parok{cor coef limitations}} \fi The correlation coefficient has an intrinsic limit: it is only able to capture correlation between two variables.
+The concept can be extended to an arbitrary number of variables through the covariance matrix, which provides the covariances between all possible couples of variables (matrix element (i,j) holds the covariance between variables i and j): however, this is not a measure of correlation among the variables \textit{considered together}.
+Given, e.g., three variables $x_1$, $x_2$ and $x_3$, thanks to the covariance matrix one can measure the correlation between variables $x_1$ and $x_2$, between variables $x_1$ and $x_3$, and between variables $x_2$ and $x_3$; not among all variables $x_1$, $x_2$ and $x_3$.

+\if\afhead1 {\parok{reformulation}} \fi However, thanks to the notion of SDS, the product of expected values $E[x_1] \cdot E[x_2]$ in equation (1) can be rewritten as $E[x_1 \cdot x_2]|SDS$ (if the two variables $x_1$ and $x_2$ are uncorrelated, as it is the case in SDS, the product of the expectations is equal to the expectation of the product).
+Therefore, equation (1) can be reformulated as:

 0.25cm

 0.25cm